 All of the cotton fabric sold at HoneyBeGood is certified organic by one of the following two leading certification agencies.
-Look for these symbols on the fabric product descriptions.
+Look for the certifying entity on the fabric product descriptions.
 We are happy to provide a copy of the organic certificate on the organic cotton fabrics we carry.
 Please email us with your request.

 - Inputs in processing such as dyes and inks comply with strict biodegradability and toxicity requirements

 - Factories have functioning waste water treatment plants to protect local ecosystems and water supplies

 - Products do not contain any allergenic, carcinogenic or toxic chemical residues